-- Prior to connecting, ensure that the external power supply matches the specifications of the vehicle's electrical system. - The external power supply must be protected with a residual current circuit breaker (FI switch, 30 mA). - Use only connection conduits with the following properties: - Flexible CEE rubber-sheathed cable for outdoor use - Cross-section 3 x 2.5 mm2 minimum - Plug connector and coupling should each have earthing contact - The point of connection must be in less than 25 m distance. - When using cable drums, completely unroll the power cable; this prevents the cable from overheating. - Lay the cable so that it does not cause a stumbling hazard, mark the cable routing, if necessary.
+- Prior to connecting, ensure that the external power supply matches the specifications of the vehicle's electrical system. - The external power supply must be protected with a residual current circuit breaker (RCD, 30 mA). - Use only connecting cable with the following properties: - Flexible CEE rubber-sheathed cable for outdoor use - Cross-section 3 x 2.5 mm2 minimum - Plug connector and coupling should each have earthing contact - Before use, check the connecting cable, plug and coupling for damage - The connection point must not be more than 25 m away. - When using cable drums, completely unroll the power cable; this prevents the cable from overheating. - Lay the cable so that it does not cause a stumbling hazard; mark the cable routing, if necessary.